Categories

 Needless to say, the remote job market is incredibly competitive, so you’ll need a strong resume.

-I’ve worked with over 1,000 clients in the five years I’ve been writing resumes, so I’ve had plenty of time to put together some free resources, which you can check out below!
+I’ve worked with over 1,000 clients in the five years I’ve been writing resumes, and I’ve now hired a wonderful team to continue working with job seekers 1:1!